F-21 For India, From India

 The MH-60R provides a vital capability for the Indian Navy in the Indo-Pacific region.
 The US Navy and its’ MH-60R international partners are committed to operating the MH-60R for the next 30 years.
 An MH-60R acquisition allows the Indian Navy to benefit from an active production line getting them this capability quickly, and the ongoing support we are providing for over 300 MH-60Rs flown by the U.S. Navy, the Royal Australian Navy, Royal Danish Navy, and the Royal Saudi Naval Forces.
 MH-60R acquisition ensures partner Navies are part of the technology insertion roadmap, including obsolescence mitigation, ensuring the Romeo stays relevant and ahead of the evolving threat environment.

-Since production began in 2010, TASL has delivered 120 cabins to Sikorsky’s S-92 assembly plant in the United States.
+Since production began in 2010, TSAL has delivered 154 cabins to Sikorsky’s S-92 assembly plant in the United States.

 Partnerships in India

-With a presence in India for over 25 years, Lockheed Martin opened our India subsidiary in New Delhi in 2008 and has supported and aligned itself with various initiatives of the Government of India.
+With a presence in India for over 30 years, Lockheed Martin opened our India subsidiary in New Delhi in 2008 and has supported and aligned itself with various initiatives of the Government of India, like Make in India, Startup India and Skill India.

 Lockheed Martin continues to explore opportunities for closer collaboration and partnerships, including supporting the Digital India initiative.